nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 ---------------------

 The Device Management Client starts communicating with the servers, either over LTE or OpenThread.
-The device registers with the Pelion Device Management Portal, if a valid certificate was provided at build time.
+The device registers with Pelion Device Management Portal, if a valid certificate was provided at build time.
-Information about all resources added to the Device Management Client is passed to the Pelion Device Management Portal.
+Information about all resources added to the Device Management Client is passed to Pelion Device Management Portal.

 This completes the run time operational flow of the device.
 You can now locate the device in the device directory of the Device Management and start interacting with it.